 A variety of modeling tools have been used to examine the problem and number of functional area examples are provided.
-The modelling approaches are illustrated by three widely used modelling methods: IDEF0 which is used to establish functional models, IDEF3 which captures process descriptions, and DFD that describe data-flows among the functional activities.
-(Shen, Wall, Zaremba, Chen, & These tools illustrate the Browne, 2004). approaches different modelling method follow at varying levels of granularity, and they types of information required to complete the models.
+The modelling approaches are illustrated by three widely used modelling methods: IDEFO which is used to establish functional models, IDEF3 which captures process descriptions, and DFDs that describe data-flows among the functional activities.
+(Shen, Wall, Zaremba, Chen, & Browne, 2004).
+These tools illustrate the approaches different modelling methods follow at varying levels of granularity, and they types of information required to complete the models.
 Shen, et.al, 2004) propose that a set of business process models be combined to capture the advantages of each modelling method and maximize the effect of the distinct modelling efforts.
-They illustrate the effectiveness of this modelling framework in designing an order using a combination of the target enterprise's legacy systems and a catalogue the tool to facilitates the exchange of information (e.g. order request, estimated ship dates, credit checking, etc.) between the customer and the target enterpriser using fax or email or through another communications tool.
+They illustrate the effectiveness of this modelling framework in designing an order using a combination of the target enterprise's legacy systems and a catalogue the tools to facilitate the exchange of information (e.g. order request, estimated ship dates, credit checking, etc.) between the customer and the target enterpriser using fax or email or through another communications tool.